SergiyStoyan/CliverExcel/README.md

 # CliverExcel

 Excel API for bulding and editing excel files.
-It is based on NPOI and allows accessing the origin NPOI methods besides its own.
+It is based on NPOI and, besides its own API, allows accessing the origin NPOI API.